Your creations, together with God’s creation, bring joy to countless men and women across the globe.

 Every time you shape a new board and add it to your website, you’re building a library of your own shaping prowess that’s impossible to ignore.

-You could have different sections on your website.
+You could create different sections on your website.
 You could have the surfboard library, but you could also have a “safe surfing tips” section.

 Or perhaps you have a surf school going on the side.
 That’s more website traffic waiting to happen!